 Below is a full listing of Stevens silks in each category, together with scanned images, which themselves are from a wide variety of sources and as such vary in quality.

 Today it is assumed the Stevengraph title applies only to his woven silk pictures.
-As these however did not appear until May 1879, it is evident Stevens intended the title to include his silk bookmarks, portraits and postcards, as well as his pictures.
+As these however did not appear until May 1879, it is evident Stevens intended the title to include his silk bookmarks and portraits, as well as his pictures, and later, his postcards too.

 The key dates are:-